 The Sacramento Emergency Clean Air Transportation (SECAT) Program is a partnership between the Sacramento Metropolitan Air Quality Management District (District) and the Sacramento Area Council of Governments (SACOG).
-The program's goal is to reduce harmful emissions from on-road heavy-duty vehicles operating in the Sacramento Region.
+The program's goal is to reduce harmful emissions from on-road heavy-duty vehicles operating in the Sacramento Federal Nonattainment Area (SFNA).

-In 2000, the SECAT Program received \$66 million to reduce emissions released from heavy-duty vehicles in the Sacramento Federal Ozone Nonattainment Area by providing incentives to offset the costs of purchasing lower-emission technologies.
-This program was originally created by California Assembly Bill (AB) 2511 to help assure that the Sacramento Region would meet its commitments under the State Implementation Plan (SIP) for air quality attainment.
+In 2000, the SECAT Program received \$66 million to reduce emissions released from heavy-duty vehicles in the SFNA by providing incentives to offset the costs of purchasing lower-emission technologies and an additional \$4 million used by SACOG to help replace old diesel transit buses - totaling \$70 million in funding from the state Traffic Congestion Relief Fund (\$50 million) and the federal Congestion Mitigation and Air Quality funding program (\$20 million).
+This program was originally created by California Assembly Bill (AB) 2511 to help assure that the SFNA would meet its commitments under the State Implementation Plan (SIP) for air quality attainment.

-In 2007, the SECAT Program received an additional \$4 million in federal Congestion Mitigation and Air Quality (CMAQ) Funds, which will be primarily used for projects under the Fleet Modernization option; however, other emission reduction projects may also be funded under the program.
+In 2008, the SECAT Program received an additional \$3.2 million in federal CMAQ funds with additional allocations on a yearly basis, which will be primarily used for projects under the Fleet Modernization option; however, other emission reduction projects may also be funded under the program.
 Eligible types of projects include the following: